Skip to content

 5. Nanit + Breathing Wear — Best Tech Alternative for Extended Use

-Nanit ($199–$299 for camera plus $5–$10/month subscription) takes a completely different approach from the Snoo: instead of automating soothing, it automates tracking and monitoring.
+Nanit ($249–$399 for camera plus a $10–$25/month subscription tier) takes a completely different approach from the Snoo: instead of automating soothing, it automates tracking and monitoring.

 The Nanit camera uses computer vision to automatically detect sleep and wake states, providing detailed sleep analytics without any manual logging.
-With Breathing Wear bands ($30–$50, subscription required), it also tracks breathing patterns.
+With Breathing Wear bands (from $19.99 — no subscription required for basic breathing tracking), it also tracks breathing patterns.
 The camera continues to be useful from birth through 24+ months — far longer than any bassinet.

 For parents whose primary investment in the Snoo would be for the data and analytics (rather than the automated soothing), Nanit provides more comprehensive and longer-lasting tracking at a lower total cost.